Lennster1/Hypixel-Skyblock-Utilities/README.md

 Thanks alot for lots of repos on github for inspiration.
-Also thanks to @outsparkled, Megiryuu, and Expqnded.
+Huge thanks to @outsparkled for doing lots of work on this as an volunteer.
+Thanks to Megiryuu and Expqnded for being kind random people who decided to help me.